You arrived in the Netherlands before 1 January 2021

 Certain conditions apply for you to receive a residence document.
 These are the same conditions that already currently apply for you to be allowed to live in the Netherlands.
 You can find out what the conditions are on the pages for applying for a residence document.

 The infographic below shows the status of applications for residence documents from UK nationals after Brexit.
 Every month we will publish the latest stats.
-From February up to and including October 2020, the IND:
+In the period February 2020 up to and including February 2021, the IND:

 (Click on image to view larger version)

 Furthermore, in 2020 the IND also exchanged more than 5,500 old EU residence documents from British nationals in the Netherlands for a new residence document.

 You will come to live in the Netherlands on or after 1 January 2021

 The main rule is that as a UK national you do not come under the Withdrawal Agreement (WA).
 As a result of Brexit, you are no longer an EU citizen and are now a third country national.
 A third country national is someone who does not have EU, EEA or Swiss nationality.

 From 1 January 2021, you can still come to live in the Netherlands for the first time.
 Then you need a residence permit which you have to apply for.
 The provisions for third country nationals are often stricter than for EU citizens.
 You will need a residence permit for a specific residence purpose.
 A residence purpose is a ground on which you are allowed live in the Netherlands.

 : UK or non-UK family members who come to live with you (a UK national), in the Netherlands on or after 1 January 2021.
 They do come under the WA if you have a right to live in the Netherlands under the WA.
 Read more about

 Most important residence purposes for third country nationals